JellyRollJunior/leet-code-journal/README.md

             * if (a == b) then a -> b == 0
             * if (a > b) then a -> b > 0
     * MUST REDO

+Graph
+* Clone Graph
+    * Good first graph question tbh
+    * THINK ABOUT WHAT SEARCH METHODS ARE AVAILABLE TO YOU AND CHOOSE THE BEST ONE BFS vs DFS etc.
+    * REDO!

 Misc.
 * Implement Queue using Stack